 This should be a life principle we apply in all areas not only language improvement.

-There are numerous free online tests that you can give a try, as well as books; the question is how much will you dedicate yourself in order to break the language barrier?
+There are numerous free online tests that you can try, as well as books; the question is how much will you dedicate yourself to break the language barrier?

-Researching for the structure of the exam brings you one step closer.
-Are there essays?
-Multiple choices?
+Researching for the structure of the exam brings you one step closer to being fully prepared.
+Will there be essays?
+Multiple-choice grammar?
 The list could be endless.
-Document yourself and make sure you are fully prepared.
 Also, research on the type of questions that are likely to be asked.
-Avoid to be caught off guard.
-Try to cover all subjects and keep an open mind for the tricky questions.
-Confidence is key.
+Avoid being caught off guard.
+Try to cover as many subjects as possible.
+Confidence is key, and confidence comes in large part from being familiar with something.

 5. Read Instructions Carefully